Kevin Wilkin

-Kevin Wilkin (born 1 October 1967) is an English manager and former professional footballer.
+Kevin Wilkin (born 1 October 1967) is an English football manager and former professional footballer.
 He is the manager of AFC Telford United.

 Playing career

 Born in Cambridge but raised in the Cambridgeshire village of Milton, Wilkin started his career with hometown side Cambridge City, before moving into the Football League and turning professional with Northampton Town.
 Later spells followed with Rushden and Diamonds, Nuneaton Borough, Cambridge City and Grantham Town, before returning to Nuneaton as player/assistant manager to Roger Ashby in 2004.

 Managerial career

 Nuneaton Borough

 Following the sacking of Ashby in 2006, he was appointed caretaker manager and was subsequently given the job on a permanent basis.
 After Nuneaton Borough were liquidated at the end of the 2007–08 season he was appointed manager of the reformed club,.
 He guided the team to a second-place finish in the Southern League Division One Midlands and promotion at the first attempt, beating Chasetown in the play-off final.
 The next season, he guided the team to a second successive promotion, beating Chippenham Town in the play-off final after finishing second in the Southern League Premier Division.
 In 2012, Nuneaton Borough finished the season in fifth place in the Conference North and won the play-off final, after beating Gainsborough Trinity 1–0, guiding them back to the Conference Premier after a nine-year absence.